 Investing for future healthcare needs

-HSA investments were over $8 billion at the end of 2017, up 53% year-over-over—as people transition into saving and investing, combined with a strong 2017 market.
+HSA investments were over $10 billion at the end of 2018, up 23% year-over-over—as more people transition from traditional saving to investing.

 Education is key to understanding HSAs